Crossbreed (band): Hiatus and other projects

 "I will start out with nothing is official cause nothing stays gone, but, as of now, Crossbreed and its members will be moving on to other projects.
 We have had a great run, but after all these years, some of us have never had a chance to expand beyond Crossbreed.

 Personally, Chris and I (James) have been doing this group on paper for 14 years and have never had a chance to do anything else.
 As some of you might know, we have our studio which will be running as usual, but there has to be a point where some journeys end to begin new ones.

 Now, I’m not saying there will never be another Crossbreed show, I’m only saying that Crossbreed will no longer be the primary focus any longer for our members."

 Members of Crossbreed James Rietz and Ian Hall teamed up with Tamara Kemp to form a band called "Shu-Tang".
 They released their first EP "Drink Til You're Hott" on March 1, 2011.
 In September 2012, they released a video for the song "Dance Like A Zombie".

 Kem Secksdiin released solo album called [eMerGe-n-EvoLve] on January 12, 2010.
 The album features guest appearances from Crossbreed's singer James Breed on the song "Night (Replace The day)" and F@mu$ (aka Famus, also known for work with XXX Car Ride) for the song "rEZuRekdEAD".

-2021–Present
+2021–present

-Crossbreed reunited in 2021, featuring the return of long time vocalist James Rietz and Ian Hall -Keyboardist/Programmer/Spark Maker, for a live performance on July 3, 2021, in Cleveland at The Odeon.
-The guys partnered up with long time friends Rick Thomas (of Mushroomhead/Ventana fame) and Dan Fox (of Dope/Ventana fame) to bring the band back to the life (The Rebirth Show), that also featured co-headliner Ventana.
+Crossbreed reunited in 2021, featuring the return of long time vocalist James Rietz and Ian Hall (Keyboardist/Programmer/Vocalist), for a live performance on July 3, 2021, in Cleveland at The Odeon.
+They partnered up with long time friends Rick Thomas (of Mushroomhead/Ventana fame) and Dan Fox (of Dope/Ventana fame) to revive the band in an event dubbed the 'rebirth show', that also featured co-headliner Ventana.